 Marijuana Possession and Cultivation for Personal Use.
 Under the measure, the cultivation and possession of marijuana for personal use generally would be exempt from regulation.
 The measure specifies limits on the amount of marijuana that could be cultivated or possessed for personal use.
-For example, individuals could not (1) cultivate a marijuana garden that exceeds six mature plants and 25 square feet in size or (2) possess more than 30 grams of dried marijuana.
+For example, individuals could not cultivate or possess (1) a marijuana garden that exceeds six mature plants and 25 square feet in size or (2) more than 30 grams of dried marijuana.
 However, the measure provides certain exemptions to the above limits.
 For example, individuals could possess more than 30 grams of dried marijuana if it is a product of their personal garden or the marijuana is purchased from a licensed retailer and is not for resale.
-In addition, local governments could place certain restrictions on cultivation for personal use, such as by requiring that outdoor plants not be visible from a public place.
+In addition, local governments could authorize cultivation or possession for personal use of greater amounts.
+Conversely, local governments could place certain restrictions on cultivation for personal use, such as by requiring that outdoor plants not be visible from a public place.

 Regulation of Commercial Marijuana Activities.
 This measure establishes the Cannabis Regulatory Control Commission within the Department of Consumer Affairs (DCA) to regulate the commercial cultivation, processing, distribution, and sales of marijuana for recreational or medical use.
 The measure authorizes the commission to monitor compliance with its regulations; investigate suspected violations; and restrict, suspend, or revoke business licenses of violators.
-Individuals or organizations engaging in various marijuana-related commercial activities including cultivation, processing, transportation, distribution, and sales of marijuana-would be required to pay various fees and obtain a license from the commission.
-For example, the measure would impose fees on commercial marijuana production generally ranging from 25 cents to \$5 per square foot of marijuana plant canopy depending on (1) the number of square feet of marijuana being cultivated; (2) whether the plants are indoors, outdoors, or in a greenhouse; and (3) whether the producer uses certain sustainable agricultural practices (such as by employing renewable energy).
-The measure states that the above fees are effective only until January 1, 2022, but that the Legislature could extend the fees prior to that date with a 55 percent vote.
+Individuals or organizations engaging in commercial cultivation, processing, transportation, distribution, or sales of marijuana would be required to pay various fees and obtain a license from the commission.
+For example, the measure would impose fees on commercial marijuana production ranging from 10 cents to \$3 per square foot of marijuana plant canopy depending on (1) the number of square feet of marijuana being cultivated; (2) whether the plants are indoors, outdoors, or in a greenhouse; and (3) whether the producer uses certain sustainable agricultural practices (such as by employing renewable energy).
 The measure also establishes the Cannabis Regulatory Control Appeals Board within DCA to hear appeals from individuals disputing decisions made by the commission.
 Under the measure, individuals could appeal decisions made by the board to the state Courts of Appeal or the California Supreme Court.

 Taxation of Commercial Marijuana Sales.
-The measure establishes statewide excise taxes on marijuana products, which would initially be set at 42 cents per gram of dried marijuana and \$2 per gram of concentrated marijuana products (such as hash).
+The measure establishes the following statewide excise taxes on marijuana products: (1) 50 cents per gram of dried marijuana, (2) \$2 per gram of concentrated marijuana products (such as hash), and (3) \$3.30 per gallon of liquid marijuana-infused products.
 Under the measure, these taxes would increase annually beginning on January 1, 2020 by the rate of inflation.
 The measure states that the Legislature could (1) reduce the above tax rates with a majority vote or (2) increase the above tax rates, or impose additional taxes on marijuana, with a two-thirds vote.
-In addition, the measure establishes a temporary excise tax of 2.5 percent on the retail sale of marijuana products sold between July 1, 2017 and January 1, 2019.
-The measure also states that (1) no excise taxes shall be imposed on medical marijuana sold directly to patients, or to businesses that sell only to medical marijuana patients, and (2) no sales taxes shall be imposed on medical marijuana sold to patients diagnosed with a terminal illness.
-The measure also allows the Legislature to provide additional exemptions from the excise tax with a majority vote.
+The measure also states that no excise or sales taxes shall be imposed on medical marijuana sold to patients diagnosed with a terminal illness.